OPTION ONE: INDIVIDUAL CONSULTATIONS

 · Supporting students if they are trying to gain admission from one or more college waiting lists.

-The total Ongoing College Transfer Counseling retainer fee is $10,000, typically payable at the outset of the process.
-Please let us know if you would like to discuss payment options.
+The total Ongoing College Transfer Counseling retainer fee is $10,000, payable at the outset of the process or in installments.
+Please let me know if you would like to discuss payment options.